Army Cyber & Technology

 Receiving advanced technical training in computer scripts, computer forensics, malware analysis, and hacking.

-Taking on leadership training and electronic warfare education on topics like Improved Explosive Device (IED) interception along with combating other electronic attack systems.
+Leadership training and electronic warfare education on topics like Improvised Explosive Device (IED) interception along with combating other electronic attack systems.

-Requirements to join the U.S. Army Cyber Corps
+U.S. Army Cyber Corps requirements for enlisted Soldiers

-There are certain requirements and steps you’ll need to take in order to join the U.S. Army Cyber Corps.
+There are certain requirements and steps you’ll need to take to join the U.S. Army Cyber Corps as an enlisted Soldier.

-• A minimum score on the Army’s placement exam
+• Have a passing score on the Army’s entrance test

 Become an Army cyberwarrior.